 LoadTracker CHP Services

-Where plant room space is restricted, SAV Systems offer additional flexibility by using cabin-type enclosures.
+Where plant room space for CHP installation is restricted, SAV Systems offer additional flexibility by using cabin-type enclosures.
 Additional combined heat and power capacity can thus be added without having to extend plant rooms.
-CHP enclosures are designed to a robust specification, with steel floor, ventilation louvres, multiple access doors and pre-wired circuits.
+CHP installation enclosures are designed to a robust specification, with steel floor, ventilation louvres, multiple access doors and pre-wired circuits.
 Prefabrication is made at works, with transportation to site for final lowering into position.
 External surfaces can be supplied painted to match clients’ preferred colour scheme.
 The combined heat and power equipment can then be rapidly introduced, ready for connection to site services.

 Site requirements for CHP unit commissioning can vary significantly, and SAV maintain a flexible stance.

 Pre-commissioning visits are instrumental in removing the causes for potential interruptions following CHP installation.
 Complete commissioning of Combined Heat and Power Units can be undertaken at sites anywhere in the UK and ROI.
 Where heat pumps are part of a CHP Energy Centre, commissioning of such units is undertaken at the same time.

 Standard commissioning for each CHP installation project is rigorous and multi-disciplinary.
 Allowance is made for personnel induction and CHP training at site before commencement of the work.
 Besides checking that the CHP installation conforms to the project schematics and that all connections are secure, commissioning includes the following:

 - Priming of all hydraulic circuits and first start-up of all equipment

 - Optimisation of gas/air mix using flue gas analysis